OussamaMECHHOUR/MAEVa-v1.5/README.md

 ### 🔁 How to Reproduce Our Best Results

-Before running these commands, make sure to pull the weights using the following commands:
+Before running the commands to reproduce our results, make sure to download the model weights using the following commands:

 ```bash
 sudo apt-get install git-lfs